History 105 SAMPLE Syllabus

 Reading Monday TB: Ch 4 From the Classical to the Hellenistic World, 400–30 B.C.E.

 Wednesday in class: Discussion Primary Sources: Session 2.
-See PRIMARY SOURCE MATERIALS folder BB
+See PRIMARY SOURCE MATERIALS folder CANVAS

 Reading Monday TB: Ch 5 The Rise of Rome, 753–44 B.C.E.

 Wednesday in class Discussion Primary Sources: Session 3.
-See PRIMARY SOURCE MATERIALS folder BB
+See PRIMARY SOURCE MATERIALS folder CANVAS

-Week 7 EXAM Week –> Please refer to the Exam 1 Study Guide BB
+Week 7 EXAM Week –> Please refer to the Exam 1 Study Guide CANVAS

 Monday: EXAM 1–> Part 1 Identifications